-Common stock we are offering 5,200,000 shares Common stock to be outstanding after this offering 41,658,986 shares Class A common stock to be outstanding after this offering 9,334,509 shares Use of proceeds We estimate that our net proceeds from this offering will be approximately \$65.3 million at an assumed initial public offering price of \$14.00 per share, after deducting estimated underwriting discounts and commissions and offering expenses.
-We expect to use the net proceeds of this offering to fund our Phase 3 clinical trials for telavancin.
+Common stock we are offering shares Common stock to be outstanding after this offering shares Class A common stock to be outstanding after this offering shares Use of proceeds We estimate that our net proceeds from this offering will be \$ at an assumed initial public offering price of \$ per share, after deducting estimated underwriting discounts and commissions and offering expenses.
+We expect to use the net proceeds of this offering to fund our research and development efforts, including investment in the development of our technologies, and for other general corporate purposes, including working capital needs, facilities expansion and potential acquisitions.
 See "Use of Proceeds."
-Proposed Nasdag National Market symbol THRX
+Proposed Nasdaq National Market symbol THRX

-The number of shares of common stock to be outstanding after the offering is based on 36,458,986 shares of common stock outstanding as of June 30, 2004.
-The number of shares of Class A common stock to be outstanding after the offering is based on 8,967,741 shares of Class A common stock outstanding as of June 30, 2004 and 366,768 shares of Class A common stock that we expect to issue to GSK in a concurrent private sale upon the closing of this offering.
+The number of shares of common stock to be outstanding after the offering is based on shares of common stock outstanding as of June 30, 2004.
+The number of shares of Class A common stock to be outstanding after the offering is based on 8,967,741 shares of Class A common stock outstanding as of June 30, 2004 and shares of Class A common stock that we expect to issue to GSK in a concurrent private sale, assuming an initial public offering price of \$ per share.
 GSK owns all of our outstanding Class A common stock.
 Our Class A common stock has rights and obligations substantially the same as our common stock except that (i) our Class A common stock is not subject to the call and the put, and (ii) depending on GSK's ownership of our Class A common stock, the Class A common stock has the right to designate up to one-third of the members of our board of directors and up to one-half of the independent members of our board of directors.
 See "Description of Capital Stock-Common Stock Call and Put Arrangements with GSK-Voting Rights for the Election of Directors/Board of Directors Composition."